OpenTreeOfLife/deployed-systems/README.md

 It's a little awkward, but this will ensure a clear separation of tools, configuration files, and sensitive files.

 _**TODO**: Do we need a solution when a server is **shared** between two systems?
 For example, if someone sets up a new 'test' system that uses a running treemachine in 'development'.
 Should we repeat its configuration file in both bundles, or note this is a dependency (perhaps in a one-line DEPENDENCIES file) to avoid accidental changes to configuration?_

+-- Having a test instance employ services such as taxomachine running on a different system works just fine, as we've seen with the MLS instance.

 # Experimental